Fortuitous sequences of flips of the top of a stack of n burnt pancakes for all n>24

-An even fortuitous sequence is of the form $(ns)^2=(n\tilde s)^2$ whenever $-f=f^{-1}=f_n\circ f\circ f_n$.
-When adding this rule depth first search for even fortuitous sequences finds readily double palindromic fortuitous sequences\br $(34w_{34}33\tilde w_{34})^2$ with $w_{34}$=(14 5 3 30 14 10 5 3 18 6 21 10)\br $(42w_{42}41\tilde w_{42})^2$ with $w_{42}$=(31 27 4 35 33 14 40 20 34 12 23 6 20 39 34) and their patchworks :\br [-34 20 21-26-27 17 16-30-31-12-13 10 11 32 33 -7 -6 29 28 -2 -3-24-25 22 23 4 5-19-18 8 9-14-15 1]\br [-42 11 10-19-18-29-28 16 17 -3 -2-23-22-37-36 -8 -9 5 4-31-30 13 12-39-38 34 35 7 6 21 20 41 40-26-27 15 14 25 24-33-32 1]

-\titre{Generalized odd fortuitous sequences} For odd $n$ fortuitous sequences may be generalized by replacing the stack of 2-clans placed on singleton 1, by a patchwork of 2-clans and of 2-blocks (placed on singleton 1).
-So we define an ``generalized odd fortuitous sequence'' as a flip sequence of length ${3n+3\over2}$ of the form $S=ns_1ns_2ns_3$ where $s_1$, $s_2$ and $s_3$ are sequences of positive integers lower than $n$, such that $f_S=-I_n$ and stack $f=-f_{ns_1}$ obtained at the end of $s_1$, when applying $S$ from $-I_n$ or equivalently $s_1$ from $-f_n$, is a ``patchwork'' of ${n-1\over2}$ clans or blocks of 2 pancakes, placed on pancake 1.
+\titre{V Generalized odd fortuitous sequences with patchworks} For odd $n$, fortuitous sequences may be generalized by replacing the stack of 2-clans placed on top of singleton 1, by a patchwork of 2-clans and 2-blocks (placed on top of singleton 1).
+So we define a ``generalized odd fortuitous sequence'' as a flip sequence of length ${3n+3\over2}$ of the form $S=ns_1ns_2ns_3$ where $s_1$, $s_2$ and $s_3$ are sequences of positive integers lower than $n$, such that $f_S=-I_n$ and stack $f=-f_{ns_1}$ obtained at the end of $s_1$, when applying $S$ from $-I_n$ or equivalently $s_1$ from $-f_n$, is a ``patchwork'' of ${n-1\over2}$ clans or blocks of 2 pancakes, placed on top of pancake 1.

-So no pancake of this patchwork has potential 3 (or -3) and every flip of $s_1$ increases potential by 4, and breaks an anti-adjacency.
+So no pancake of this patchwork has potential 3 or -3, and every flip of $s_1$ increases potential by 4, and breaks an anti-adjacency.
 As well every flip of $s_2$ and of $s_3$ creates an adjacency.
 We may notice that $h=f_n\circ f^{-1}\circ f_n$ is the patchwork of generalized fortuitous sequence $n\tilde s_1n\tilde s_3n\tilde s_2$, and $\tilde s_1$, $\tilde s_3$, $s_1$, and $s_2$ are the only flip sequences of their lengths adding an adjacency at each step when starting respectively from stacks $-f$, $f^{-1}$, $-f_n\circ f^{-1}$ and $f_n\circ f$.
 So patchwork $f$ characterizes $s_1$, since its length is the number of missing anti-adjacencies in $f$.

 Sequence $s_1$ derives from $f$ as $\tilde s_1$ derives from $h$.
 Hence $f=h$ if and only if $s_1=\tilde s_1$, i.e. if $s_1$ is a palindrome.
 E.g. for $n=15$ or $n=19$ there is only one generalized fortuitous sequence.
 Hence $f=h$ and $s_1$ is a palindrome and $s_3=\tilde s_2$.
 Hence $s_3ns_1ns_2$ is a palindrome.